-Description and Symptoms: The disease is well described as a bacterial hemorrhagic septicemia, and was formerly called "salt water furunculosis" because of the resemblance to the symptoms of the latter disease.

-Typically, large bloody lesions appear in the skin and throughout the musculature, due to the break down of blood vessels and tissues.
+Description and Symptoms: The disease is well described as a bacterial hemorrhagic septicemia, and was formerlycalled "saltwater furunculosis" because of the resemblance to the symptoms of the latter disease.
+Typically, large bloody lesions appear in the skin and throughout the musculature, due to the breakdown of blood vessels and tissues.
 The gills bleed easily, and a bloody discharge may be expressed from the vent.
-Hemorrhaging of the eyes also occurs, and may be the only external symptom observed.
+Hemorrhaging of the eyes also occurs, any may the the only external symptom observed.
 In small fingerlings death may occur before any external symptoms are apparent.